-BIODIVERSITY, BIOSECURITY, AND ANIMAL WELFARE
+AND ANIMAL WELFARE

-Operating agriculture and dairy farming practices can trigger concerns regarding the preservation of our ecosystems, and how our practices impact the wellbeing of our immediate environment, as well as the animals involved in our operation.
+Operating agriculture and dairy farming practices can trigger concerns regarding the preservation of our ecosystems, and how our practices impact the wellbeing of our immediate environment, as well as the animals involved in our operations.

-It is important to note here that Egypt makes for an excellent locale to develop said operations due to the extensive desert areas that can be reclaimed without disturbing the biodiversity of the salvaged area.
-This, coupled with our profound dedication to animal welfare, made for an excellent start as we founded AI-Enmaa, Juhayna's well developed farming operation, located in EI Essila, Bahareya Oasis.
+It is important to note that Egypt makes for an excellent locale to develop said operations due to the extensive desert areas that can be reclaimed without disturbing the biodiversity of the salvage area.
+This, coupled with our profound dedication to animal welfare, made for an excellent start as we founded Al-Enmaa, Juhayna's well-developed farming operation, located in Al-Esseila, Bahareya Oasis.

-A leading performer in the agricultural sector in Egypt, Al-Enmaa is the first farm in Egypt to be listed on the National Food Safety Authority's Whitelist.
+A leading performer in the agricultural sector in Egypt, Al-Enmaa is the first farm in Egypt to be listed on the NFSA whitelist.
 It has also secured the ISO 22000 certification for food safety management.

-AI-Enmaa
+Al-Enmaa

-Our primary stakeholders here are occupants and surrounding communities of Al-Enmaa.
-The farm fosters an exceptional environment by adopting the Food and Agriculture Organization (FAO)'s good dairy farming practices, and uses innovative, state-of-the-art practices in animal care and raw materials preservation.
+Al-Enmaa's primary stakeholders are occupants and surrounding communities in the area.
+The farm fosters an exceptional environment by adopting the Food and Agriculture Organization (FAO)'s good dairy farming practices and uses innovative, state-of-the-art practices in animal care and raw materials preservation.
 Juhayna's team at Al-Enmaa is comprised of experts and highly trained technicians who understand the importance of preserving environmental and animal health.
-To that end, we would like to affirm that the safe, pain-free, and healthy life of herds across our network is " Our responsible dairy farming practices go hand-in-hand with our commitment to protecting biodiversity, biosecurity, and animal welfare in Egypt "
+To that end, we would like to affirm that the safe, pain-free, and healthy life of herds across our network is central to us.
+Not only does this help us

+"Our responsible dairy farming practices go hand-in-hand with our commitment to protecting biodiversity, biosecurity, and animal welfare in Egypt"